Web-Services-and-Cloud-Based-Systems-G9/brane-titanic-processing/README.md

 ### Transform Features
 - **Method Global Name**: `transform_fields`
 - **Description**: This method loads the given `train_file` and `test_file` into two Pandas dataframes and transform the columns given in the `fields_to_transform` list and stores these dataframes into new .csv files.
 The method returns a list of two strings containing the file names of the both new .csv files.
 The new file names are generated using UUID4 and they are stored on the `/data` directory.
+The idea is to use these new file names in further method calls.
 - **INPUT**:
   - `train_file`(str): File name of the train data to use.
 On first instance, you only have `'train.csv'` and `'test.csv'` to use.
   - `test_file`(str): File name of the test data to use.
 On first instance, you only have `'train.csv'` and `'test.csv'` to use.